back-jond1992/Coding-basics./coding-word-list.md

 -Pixel (px) type of length unit, which tell the browser how to size or space an item.

 -User Interface (UI): the means by which the user and a computer system interact, in particular the use of input devices and software.

+-Data: Anything that is meaningful to the computer.